ReneNulschDE/mbapi2020/info.md

 * Please login once in the MercedesME IOS or Android app before you install this component.
 (For North America, the app name is Mercedes Me Connect)

-* Tested Countries: AT, AU, BE, CA, CH, DE, DK, ES, FI, FR, IT, IR, NL, NO, PT, SE, UK, US
+* Tested Countries: AT, AU, BE, CA, CH, DE, DK, ES, FI, FR, IT, IR, NL, NO, NZ, PT, SE, UK, US

 * North America: For Cars 2019 or newer only

-* Asia-Pacific support is a very early version

 ### Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.